Robert B. Pamplin Jr.: Preservation and philanthropy

 Pamplin established Pamplin Historical Park in 1993.
 The park contains the NRHP-listed Petersburg Breakthrough Battlefield; and the National Museum of the Civil War Soldier (established 1999), and has preserved critical aspects of the Civil War.

 In 2007, Pamplin donated 45 acre of the 400 acre Ross Island to the city of Portland, which plans to manage the property as a natural area.
 The island contains considerable natural habitat, but also contains industrial waste and toxic fill dirt and is listed for cleanup by the Oregon Department of Environmental Quality.
 The portions donated to the city, however, are thought to be pristine and contain habitat for a wide variety of wildlife, including bald eagles.

 The Dr. and Mrs. Robert B. Pamplin Jr. International Collection of Art and History encompasses 5,000 years of antiquities and art.

 Pamplin was one of the backers of the effort to preserve Shaniko, Oregon, a former central Oregon sheep's wool transportation terminus of the Columbia River Southern Railway Company (1900 c.
 1911) boomtown that is now considered a ghost town.

 Through personal and corporate giving, Pamplin has donated more than $150 million to numerous charities and has been instrumental in raising $500 million more for various causes.
 Pamplin also ran a food ministry for many years through Christ Community Church, where he was founder and senior pastor.
 The program fed between 500 - 1,000 daily in Portland.

 Recognition

 In recognition of his business leadership, he has received the Woodrow Wilson Center Corporate Citizenship Award, the national Herman W. Lay Award for entrepreneurship, and the Businessman of the Year Award from Beta Gamma Sigma International.

 Pamplin has been awarded many honorary degrees and national awards, including the Freedom Leadership Medal from the Freedoms Foundation at Valley Forge, the National Caring Award from the Caring Institute, Philanthropist of the Year by the National Association of Fundraising Executives and national Volunteer of the Year from Volunteers of America.

 In Oregon, he has been honored with the Governor's Gold Award, the Oregon Entrepreneur of the Year award from the Oregon Entrepreneur Forum, the Governor's Arts Award, and Portland's First Citizen.

+Admission of Pension Wrongdoing

+In an apparent effort to arrest the decline of his financial fortunes, Pamplin, in violation of federal pension law, sold his private holdings to his company's employee pension plan.
+On December 26, 2024, in response to an investigation by the Willamette Week and later by the U.S. Department of Labor, he admitted that he sold overvalued company real estate to the pension fund.
+According to one pension law expert, Terry Deneen, he engaged in “systematic looting of the pension plan.”
+In response to the resultant federal consent decree, he agreed to provide restitution, including foregone investment returns, to the fund.